vtex/shoreline/styleguides/admin/documentation/guide/comparison.md

 ## Utilities

+**Styleguide**

-**Styleguide:** Style patterns are not mapped.
+Style patterns are not mapped.

+**Admin UI**

-**Admin UI:** We map styles that are repeated in the admin applications and create patterns from that.
+We map styles that are repeated in the admin applications and create patterns from that.
 There are two ways of using those utilities:

 ### Components